computersarecool/dotfiles/README.md

 # dotfiles
-*A set of files to configure a Ubuntu Linux machine how I like it*
+*A set of files to configure a Ubuntu Linux machine*

  This is tested on the Amazon AWS Ubuntu 16.04 AMI